βSingle Number II

 Let me try using an array for this.
 The solution talks about using a bit-mask but that sounds too complicated.

-31:00 I coded something but it's not working at all. . last 15 min.
+31:00 I coded something but it's not working at all.
+I'll take it to Online GDB. last 15 min.
 Then I'll see the solution.

 42:00 Ok, I'm just not able to solve this.
 I'll see the solution now.

 48:00 None of the solutions they have posted in the editorial makes sense.
-I'll find .
+I'll find a YouTube Video.

 1:01:00 Tech Dose teaches very well.
 Wonder why he has so few likes.